rorycl/lsagentcerts/README.md

 version 0.0.1 : 09 March 2023

-A simple tool to list expiring ssh certificates.
+A simple tool to list expiring ssh certificates which may be suitable for running as a cron job or ssh `Match ... exec` block as part of an automated approach to refreshing ssh certificates.

+Note that it may be advisable to remove an expiring certificate when replacing it with a refreshed certificate else this program will still match the expiring certificate until it is dropped by the agent.

+## Usage

 ```
 ./lsagentcerts -h